 • • •

-Unsurprisingly, a group called the Locofocs had some great names among its members, including Henry Bangs and Levi D. Slamm, the latter the editor of the radical zine Daily Plebeian.
-The nominal pairing led local papers to refer to the group colloquially as “Slamm, Bang, and Company.”
-Still, the best name was saved for one of their opponents: Preserved Fish.
-The son of…Preserved Fish, and grandson of…Preserved Fish, and cousin of Stuyvesant Fish, the anti-Locofocoite Fish was a shipping magnate specializing in whale oil, grand poobah of the Tammany machine, and, I stress: was named Preserved Fish.
+It’s not suprising that a group named the Locofocos held within its ranks some great names.
+Among them were Henry Bangs and Levi D. Slamm, the latter the editor of the radical zine Daily Plebeian.
+The nominal pairing led newspapers to refer to the group colloquially as “Slamm, Bang, and Company.”
+The best name was reserved for one of their most prominent opponents: Preserved Fish.
+The son of Preserved Fish and grandson of Preserved Fish, the anti-Loco Fish was a shipping magnate made rich off whale oil and the grand poobah of the Tammany machine.
+And, I repeat: his name was Preserved Fish.

 • • •

-Following the bank scandal, police raided Gelli’s home and found a master list of P2 members: a who’s who of nearly 1000 high-level spooks, generals, bankers, journalists, politicians, as well as Silvio Berlusconi and the heads of multiple intelligence agencies.
-More distressingly, they found a document called “Plan for a Democratic Rebirth” which included a point-by-point strategy for taking over the country and rewriting the constitution.
-The documents were taken seriously enough that Italy banned all secret associations, and the Prime Minister resigned in scandal after appearing to have delayed release of names on the list.
+Police raided Gelli’s home in the wake of the scandal and found a master list of P2 members, which turned out to be a who’s who of nearly 1000 high-level spooks, generals, bankers, journalists, politicians (future laughably corrupt PM Silvio Berlusconi), and heads of multiple intelligence agencies.
+More ominously, they turned up a document called “Plan for a Democratic Rebirth,” including a point-by-point strategy for taking over the country and rewriting the constitution.
+The documents were taken seriously enough that Italy banned all secret associations, and the Prime Minister resigned in scandal merely for the appearance of having delayed release of the names on the list.